 Who Should Be a ScrumMaster?

-Great ScrumMasters can come from many existing non-Scrum roles, including product manager, product manager, developer, tester, and so on.
+Great ScrumMasters can come from many existing non-Scrum roles, including project manager, developer, tester, and so on.
 As long as the individual has the characteristics mentioned earlier and is willing to take on the responsibilities of the role, anyone can be an effective ScrumMaster.
 Be cautious about assuming that the existing tech or dev leads should automatically be the ScrumMasters.
 The fact is, that they are in technical leadership for a reason: they are technically very good at what they do.
 ScrumMasters need to be technically adept, but they don't need to be experts.
 In fact, they won't have many occasions to apply technical expertise to the ScrumMaster role.

 Is ScrumMaster a Full-Time Job?

 Every Scrum team has a ScrumMaster, but is the ScrumMaster a full-time role?
 Not necessarily.
-Some high-performing teams need only minimal coaching from a ScrumMaster. n those cases, the ScrumMaster can focus on broader organizational impacts and being a change agent throughout the organization value chain.
+Some high-performing teams need only minimal coaching from a ScrumMaster.
+In those cases, the ScrumMaster can focus on broader organizational impacts and being a change agent throughout the organization value chain.
 Being a great ScrumMaster requires a significant commitment of time.
 In those rare cases where it's not a full-time commitment, some combination of roles may take place.

 ScrumMaster Combined with Other Roles

 Good ScrumMasters invest time and training in acquiring a valuable, not-so-common set of skills.
 Although a ScrumMaster can fill in on team work, it sets the ScrumMaster up for potential conflicts of interest and is not the best use of such a specialized skills set.
 That's why the best way to fill available capacity for a ScrumMaster is to make the person a ScrumMaster for more than one team.
 Or, have the ScrumMaster use available capacity to mentor the new ScrumMaster of a different team.
 Don't try to have one person act as a ScrumMaster and a product owner.
 It doesn't work.

 This chapter described the ScrumMaster role, including the desired characteristics and responsibilities of ScrumMasters.
 Innolution offers specialized training in acquiring these ScrumMaster skills, including Certified ScrumMaster (CSM) courses.